jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

         </dependency>
         -->

+2. Open the `src/main/java/org/jboss/as/quickstarts/tasksrs/model/Task.java` file and remove the comments from the following two lines.

+        // import com.fasterxml.jackson.annotation.JsonIgnore;

+        // @JsonIgnore

+3. Open the `src/main/java/org/jboss/as/quickstarts/tasksrs/service/TaskResource.java` file and make sure the *GET* methods produce "application/json" as well as "application/xml".
+Again, look for lines beginning with `// JSON:`.
+    * Remove comments from this line:

+            //@Produces({ "application/xml", "application/json" })
+    * Add comments to this line:

+            @Produces({ "application/xml" })
 4. Rebuild and redeploy the quickstart.

 5. [Create a Task](#create-a-task) as you did for the XML version of this quickstart.

-6. View task resources in JSON media type by specifying the correct Accept header.
+6. View task resources in JSON media type by specifying the correct *Accept* header.
 For example, using the cURL tool, type the following command:

         curl -H "Accept: application/json" -u 'quickstartUser:quickstartPwd1!' -X GET http://localhost:8080/jboss-tasks-rs/tasks/id/1
    You will see the following response:

         {"id":1,"title":"task1","ownerName":"quickstartUser"}

 Server Log: Expected warnings and errors